-You can select a local address (mirror) in the menu on the left.
-Under Download and Installation you will be directed to the desired version (e.g., to download R for Windows), where you can first select the base program under base, which is sufficient for this script for the time being.
-You will then be guided through the installation program step by step.
-It is recommended to install R as an administrator, but you can also install it as a normal user in any folder on the computer.
+You can select a local address via the “Mirrors” option in the menu on the left.
+Under ‘Download and Installation’, you will be directed to the desired operating system version, where you should first select the base program under “base”, which, for this document, is sufficient for the time being.
+You will then be guided through the installation program step-by-step.
+It is recommended that you install R as an administrator, but you can also install it as a normal user in any folder on the computer.
 The folder must be created beforehand.
-If you have problems, FAQs and online tutorials are available to help.
-In the Ubuntu Linux version R can easily be set up via the Software Center (with the search input "r-base" and subsequent selection of the installation option).
+If you encounter any problems during installation, FAQs and online tutorials are available to help.
+In the Ubuntu Linux version, R can easily be set up via the Software Center (with the search input "r-base" and subsequent selection of the installation option).

-First steps
+First Steps

 The following steps refer to R on Windows (R on Linux can be easily started in a terminal with the "R" command after a successful installation).
-After starting R.exe (by default in C:\Program Files\R\R-4.1.3\bin) the following R console appears, which is also known as the command window:
+After starting R.exe (by default, it is located in C:\Program Files\R\R-4.1.3\bin) the following R console, also known as the command window, appears:

 Input console after starting the R program under Windows